Sean Withy: Early life

-Withy attended Southland Boys' High School where he was the captain from 2017–2018.
+Withy attended Southland Boys' High School where he was the captain from 2017 to 2018.
 He was noted for his "work rate, accuracy and defensive work".
 In 2019 he moved to Dunedin to study at the University of Otago.
 He played club rugby for Otago University RFC.

 Rugby career

 In 2021 he captained the Highlanders U20 team at the inaugural Super Rugby Aotearoa U20 tournament.
 He was named player of the tournament.
 He was also a member of the New Zealand U20 team that undertook an internal domestic tour in June and July after a trans-Tasman tour was cancelled due to the COVID-19 pandemic.

 Withy made his debut for Otago in the 2020 Mitre 10 Cup season, scoring one try that season in a match against Wellington.

 In September 2021, he was signed by the Highlanders ahead of the 2022 Super Rugby season.